-The Math & Science Center
+The Math/Science Center

-Located in the Learning Commons, the Math & Science Center provides tutoring services in the areas of math and science.
+Located in the Learning Commons, the Math/Science Center provides tutoring services in the areas of math and science.
 Students may drop in for support or make an appointment for more in-depth individual tutoring to help understand and solve problems.

-TRiO Student Support Services/ Success Center
+TRIO Student Support Services/ Success Center

-TRiO Student Support Services is a federally funded program that provides a wide variety of resources for qualified students.
-These services include tutoring, advising, transfer services, mentoring and other individual academic support.
-TRiO participants must complete an application and meet certain eligibility guidelines before participating in the Program.
-Students interested in finding out more about TRiO should contact the TRiO Director (207) 755-5238 or visit the TRiO Success Center in Jalbert Hall, room J-415.
-The Success Center located in J-415 is a quiet study area offering academic resources such as computers, learning carrels, and assistive technology.
+TRIO Student Support Services is a federally funded program providing a variety of resources including tutoring, advising, transfer services, mentoring and other individual academic support, for qualified students.
+TRIO participants must complete an application and meet certain eligibility guidelines before participating in the Program.
+Students interested in finding out more about TRIO should contact the TRIO Director (207) 755-5238 or visit the TRIO Success Center in Jalbert Hall, room J-415.